petermarkley/tollerus/docs/user/index.md

 ---
-title: Docs
+title: Documentation
-nav_title: Docs
+nav_title: Documentation
+order: 0
 ---
-# Tollerus Docs
+# How to use Tollerus

 Install Tollerus using the instructions [here](installation/example-app).